 For me, this has to be one of, if not the most important question someone can ever ask.
-We’re talking not just about how we came to be, but also why we were made and if there’s a life after death.
-For many, this will never be a priority to ponder, not unless death comes knocking on their doors.
+We’re talking not just about how we came to be, but also why we were made and whether there’s life after death.
+For many, this will never be a priority to ponder; not unless some big life event occurs or death comes knocking on their door.

 So why should you believe in the Christian God?

-There are many who are angry with religious factions, especially the Catholic Church.
-And rightfully so.
-Though, if I learnt about a corrupt doctor who doesn’t live up to their status, this doesn’t mean I should never go to the hospital or to doctors to seek help.
+There are many who are angry with religious factions, especially the Catholic Church—and rightfully so.
+Though if I learned about a corrupt doctor who doesn’t live up to their status, this doesn’t mean I should never go to the hospital or to doctors to seek help.
 I would say the same for the Church with regards to those who have let the Catholic Church down.
 I shouldn’t turn a blind eye to the Church because of people who failed to uphold our teachings.
-It’s a reminder, that no matter what our position in life, we are all going to make big/small mistakes.
-We should always advocate for justice to be served, with hope that all parties will heal and be for the better for it.
+It’s a reminder that no matter what our position in life, we are all going to make big and small mistakes.
+We should always advocate for justice to be served, with hope that all parties will heal and be better for it.

-Many are looking for a single proof, one answer that explains it all.
-I’ve listened to many debates and Catholic Apologetics, and it is often said that God’s existence cannot be determined by traditional scientific methods.
+Many are looking for a single proof—one answer that explains it all.
+I’ve listened to many debates and Catholic apologetics, and it’s often said that God’s existence cannot be determined by traditional scientific methods.
 Traditional, meaning where we analyze and observe material things under a microscope.
 This is because God is immaterial.
 Thus, we must use other methods to determine His existence.
 For example, I look at the truths of what I already know and use them as evidence to support our claims.

-There are many reasons and arguments for the existence of God.
+There are many reasons and arguments for God’s existence.
 Some can be deep and philosophical, such as Thomas Aquinas’ five ways [1].
 Others might be that the teachings and fruits produced by Catholicism are all aligned to something greater than ourselves [2].
 I’m no theologian, so I can only share my own simple reasoning for God’s existence that resonated with me.
-Here are 5 reasons for the existence of God.
+Here are 5 reasons for the existence of God:

-Jesus Christ was a real person who walked this Earth and claimed to be God.
 No other major religious figure has claimed to do so.
-Many other religious figures say they’re messengers or alike; none other than Jesus Christ says that He is divine Himself.
+Many other religious figures say they’re messengers or similar; none other than Jesus Christ says that He is divine Himself.
 Any reputable historian or archaeologist has used the Bible as trustworthy and agreed that He existed and died by crucifixion.

-The saints, their testimonials, and their miracles are inspiring They are sometimes difficult to believe!
-The fact that they were real people, ready to die, be tortured showed a genuine act of faith.
-That is, they really believed in what they preached.
-Considering the vast quantity of saints and their stories throughout all ages of time, for me was quite overwhelming and has become convincing.
-Even if the miracles they performed doesn’t convince you, their actions, way of life and their impact to humankind cannot be questioned by believers and or non believers.
+They are sometimes difficult to believe!
+The fact that they were real people, ready to die and be tortured, showed a genuine act of faith—that is, they really believed in what they preached.
+Considering the vast quantity of saints and their stories throughout all ages of time was quite overwhelming for me and has become convincing.
+Even if the miracles they performed don’t convince you, their actions, way of life, and their impact on humankind cannot be questioned by believers or non-believers.

-The thought that something we had to start somewhere.
 Atoms, materials, etc., all had an origin.
-So if we keep going to ‘where did that come from’, it would naturally lead to a great super being, i.e., God.
+So if we keep asking ‘where did that come from?’, it would naturally lead to a great super being—i.e., God.
 But what made God?
 Well, good question.
-Let’s ask Him when we get to Heaven.
-No but seriously, there a few theologian that have tried to explain this.
-For me, I’m comfortable with the idea that God trancends time and space.
-So our way feeble minds will not be able to comprehend the nature of God.
+Let’s ask Him when we get to Heaven!
+No, but seriously, there are a few theologians who have tried to explain this.
+For me, I’m comfortable with the idea that God transcends time and space.
+So our feeble minds will not be able to comprehend the nature of God.

-The resurrection.
 I would say the biggest hurdle to believe in is the resurrection of Jesus.
-Saint Paul says, without the resurrection then our Faith is useless and that we Christians are the most pitiful of people [1 Corinthians 15:12-19].
+Saint Paul says that without the resurrection, our faith is useless and we Christians are the most pitiful of people (1 Corinthians 15:12-19).
 I love listening to debates on this topic.
 A recent one is by the truly respected Trent Horn and Matt Dillahunty [3].
-I’ve started to compile some points that made the resurrection convincing for me, but of course it’s up to you decide whether you’d like to seek this out further:
+I’ve started to compile some points that made the resurrection convincing for me, but of course it’s up to you to decide whether you’d like to seek this out further:

 The Apostles endured horrendous deaths.
 Many other groups often renounce their faith when faced with death or horrible torture.
 This indicates that the Apostles and early Christians really believed that Jesus truly resurrected.

-Saint Paul, who was formerly a Roman commander who publicly persecuted Christians, had a complete 180-degree conversion.
-This miraculous conversion, in Acts 9:1-19, led Saint Paul to become one of Catholicism’s greatest Saints.
+Saint Paul’s dramatic conversion.
+He was formerly a Roman commander who publicly persecuted Christians and had a complete 180-degree conversion.
+This miraculous conversion, described in Acts 9:1-19, led Saint Paul to become one of Catholicism’s greatest saints.
 What an amazing testimonial that one of Rome’s high officials suddenly became one of Catholicism’s biggest saints [5].
-I cannot think of any other reason as to why Saint Paul would risk his high reputation, torture, and status other than if the conversion story was true.
+I cannot think of any other reason why Saint Paul would risk his high reputation, torture, and status other than if the conversion story was true.

 [1] Question 2.
 The existence of God - https://www.newadvent.org/summa/1002.htm